 Things to do in London on a budget

-One of the cheapest and best things you can do in London is just wander around and see the sights (weather permitting).
-London’s a huge city, but its centre is pretty walkable and you can see a lot within a fairly small area.
-One of my favourite walks is along the Thames, following Southbank from the Houses of Parliament, passing London icons like the London Eye, Tate Modern, Shakespeare’s Globe, HMS Belfast and ending up at Tower Bridge.
+One of the easiest and best things you can do in London on a budget is wander around and see the sights (weather permitting).
+London is a huge city, but its centre is pretty walkable and you can see a lot within a fairly small area.
+One of my favourite walks is along the Thames, following Southbank from opposite the Houses of Parliament, past London icons like the London Eye, Tate Modern, Shakespeare’s Globe, HMS Belfast and ending up at Tower Bridge.

 If you want to learn more about London’s history while you walk, several companies do free guided city walks.
-Sandeman’s New Europe runs a 3-hour tour at 10am.
-11am, 1pm and 4pm each day from Covent Garden through Westminster to the Houses of Parliament.
-Tours are free but just tip your guide.
-Or Free Tours by Foot and Free London Walking Tours do a whole range of themed tours, covering everything from Jack The Ripper to ghosts and street art.
+Sandeman’s New Europe runs a 3-hour city highlights tour at 10am, 11am and 1pm each day from Covent Garden through Westminster to the Houses of Parliament.
+Tours are free and you just tip your guide.
+Or Free Tours by Foot and Free London Walking Tours do a range of themed tours, covering everything from Jack The Ripper to ghosts and street art.

-When you’re visiting big attractions, you can often save by booking online, even the day before – London Eye tickets are £24.30 as opposed to £27 on the day, or the Tower of London is £22.70 instead of £26.80.
+When you’re visiting big London attractions, you can often save by booking online, even the day before – London Eye tickets are £27 versus £30 on the day, or the Tower of London is £24.70 instead of £27.50.
 If you’re visiting a lot of places, it’s worth investing in a London Pass.
 They cover over 80 attractions with skip-the-queue access and a free bus tour.
-There are versions for 1–10 days, with or without travel, costing from £69 to £230 (£49–£194 for children).
+There are versions for 1–10 days, with or without travel, costing from £75–£254 (£55–£204 for children).

 If you’re travelling to London by train, even if it’s just from the suburbs (it has to be on a mainline train though, not the Underground), you can get 2 for 1 entry to London attractions like the London Eye, Tower of London and London Dungeon, plus discounts on restaurants and tours.
 You need to print out a voucher from the website and bring it with your train ticket.